Correlation-Weighted Communicability Curvature as a Structural Driver of Dengue Spread: A Bayesian Spatial Analysis of Recife (2015-2024): Theoretical and Empirical Results

-Since $(A^k)_{ij}$ counts the number of walks of length $k$ between $i$ and $j$, communicability sums all possible routes, weighting longer paths by decaying factors $\beta^k/k!$.
-Thus, $C_{ij}(\beta)$ captures structural accessibility across multiple scales \cite{Estrada2012, Estrada2012Book, lesage2009}, from local neighborhoods to global connections.
+Since $(A^k)_{ij}$ counts the number of walks of length $k$ between vertices $i$ and $j$, communicability aggregates all possible transmission routes, weighting longer paths by exponentially decaying factors.
+The parameter $\beta>0$ controls the scale of interaction: small values emphasize local structure, while larger values incorporate increasingly global pathways.

-The parameter $\beta>0$ controls the relative contribution of paths of different lengths: for $0<\beta\leq 1$, long paths still contribute, but with rapidly decreasing weight.
-Moreover,

-since the superexponential growth of the factorial dominates any fixed power of $\beta$.
-Hence, very long walks have asymptotically negligible contribution, and the series is absolutely convergent.

-\paragraph{Role of the Parameter $\beta$.} The parameter $\beta>0$ acts as a \emph{scale controller} of diffusion: \begin{itemize}[label=--] \item For small $\beta$, only short paths contribute significantly, emphasizing local relationships. \item For large $\beta$, long paths become relevant, revealing global connectivity. \end{itemize} The interpretation parallels statistical physics, in which $\beta = 1/T$ represents the inverse temperature: large $\beta$ corresponds to stronger structural coupling and greater influence of distant routes.

-With this foundation, we now present three results that justify communicability as a measure of epidemiological accessibility.